 “Money Made Simple is an online course — no waiting for books in the mail! — with lessons on 13 key financial topics featuring short, easy-to-watch videos, as well as jargon-free articles and worksheets.”

-Right now, you can give this course as a gift — to a loved one, or even to yourself — for $9.99, a savings of 90% of the regular price.
-To learn more, check out “Here’s a $10 Gift That Will Last a Lifetime.”
+Right now, you can give this course as a gift — to a loved one, or even to yourself — for $24, a savings of more than 50% of the regular price.
+To learn more, check out “This Last-Minute Gift Will Change Your Life Forever.”